salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 | Initialization Type | ***Random*** |

 #### Results
 The graph highlights a peculiarity compared to all other scenarios: there is a line of points very distant from each other.
 These points describe the positions of the best particle during the first iterations of the particle filter.
 This behavior is due to the fact that, initially, the particles are very sparse and it is necessary to wait for the algorithm to attribute a greater weight to the most representative particles in order to stabilize the position; only once the best particles (i.e., those generated near the robot) are correctly weighted the particle filter proceed normally.
-Actually, this result shows a better tracking wrt GPS initialization, probably caused by a wider exploration of the solution space in the initial steps: this avoids the problem of the large dispersion seen in the previous scenarios.
+Actually, this result shows a better tracking w.r.t.
+GPS initialization, probably caused by a wider exploration of the solution space in the initial steps: this avoids the problem of the large dispersion seen in the previous scenarios.

 It is also emphasized that the number of particles was set to 500 following some tests: using 100 particles, the algorithm converges with difficulty since the probability that a particle is generated near the robot is reduced; conversely, using 1000 particles, the system behavior becomes very similar to the scenario with GPS initialization as it is probable that a good number of particles are generated near the robot.